Keeping Roads Safe: How To Report A Drunk Driver

 If you find yourself in the unfortunate situation of being hit by a drunk driver, here’s what you should do immediately after:

-- Take photos and videos of the accident scene, including the vehicles involved, any property damage, visible injuries, and road conditions.
+4. Take photos and videos of the accident scene, including the vehicles involved, any property damage, visible injuries, and road conditions.
 If you have dashcam footage showing the driver’s erratic behavior, make a mental note to add it to your list of evidence.
+DUI accident victim attorneys can use this to support the claim.

-Once you are allowed to leave, seek medical attention promptly.
-Some injuries may not be immediately apparent, and visiting a doctor can help diagnose and treat them right away.
+Once you are allowed to leave, seek immediate medical attention.
+Some injuries may not be apparent at the time of the accident, so visiting a doctor can help diagnose and treat them right away.
+Car accident attorneys can also use your doctor’s report to support your claim.

-However, you must act right away because personal injury cases have a time limit.
-In California, the statute of limitations is two years from the date of the accident.
+However, you must act promptly, as personal injury cases have a time limit.
+In California, the statute of limitations is generally two years from the date of the accident.
 If you miss your deadline, you might lose the right to seek damages from the drunk driver.
+However, certain exemptions exist that can shorten or extend a deadline.
+It’s advisable to consult a lawyer to help you understand the deadline that applies to your case.

 Frequently Asked Questions